List of Game of Thrones episodes: Season 1 (2011)

 In Winterfell, Ned Stark becomes Hand of the King to Robert Baratheon, bringing his daughters, Sansa and Arya, with him to King’s Landing.
-Ned's son, Bran, is paralyzed after stumbling upon Robert's wife, Cersei Lannister, having sex with her brother, Jaime.
-Ned discovers that Robert and Cersei's three children are in fact Jaime and Cersei's three children, and are not rightful heirs to the throne.
+Ned's son, Bran, is paralyzed after stumbling upon Robert's wife, Cersei Lannister, having sex with her twin brother, Jaime.
+Ned discovers that Robert and Cersei's three children are in fact Jaime and Cersei's, and are not rightful heirs to the throne.
 Following Robert's death, however, Cersei's eldest, Joffrey, is crowned.
-Ned's refusal to recognize Joffrey as king leads to his execution.
+Ned's refusal to recognize Joffrey as king leads to his execution, Sansa is held against her will, and Arya escapes by passing as a commoner boy.
 Meanwhile, Ned's bastard son Jon Snow joins the Night's Watch, an ancient order sworn to defend Westeros by maintaining the Wall.
-In Essos, the exiled Viserys Targaryen marries his sister, Daenerys, off to Dothraki warlord Khal Drogo in exchange for an army to take back Westeros, where his father was once king.
+In Essos, the exiled Viserys Targaryen marries off his sister, Daenerys, to Dothraki warlord Khal Drogo in exchange for an army to take back Westeros, where his father was once king.
 Daenerys is gifted three dragon eggs while Viserys is eventually killed by Drogo, who later dies himself.
 Daenerys then hatches the dragon eggs, bringing dragons back into the world.

 Season 2 (2012)

 Ned's eldest son, Robb, takes Jaime prisoner in a recently declared war with the Lannisters.
 His mother, Catelyn, sends Brienne of Tarth to escort Jaime to King's Landing, where she believes she can trade him for her daughters.
 In King's Landing, Sansa is frequently abused by Joffrey while acting Hand of the King and youngest Lannister child Tyrion works with Cersei to prepare for Stannis Baratheon's upcoming attack on the capitol.
-He attacks, but fails.
+The attack eventually occurs, but despite Stannis' best efforts, he ultimately fails.
 Having escaped, Arya finds herself trapped in Harrenhal serving as cup bearer to Lannister patriarch Tywin, but manages to escape.
 Ned's ward, Theon Greyjoy, betrays Robb and takes Winterfell for himself, forcing Bran and youngest Stark child Rickon to flee to the Wall.
-Beyond the Wall, Jon gains the trust of the Wildlings while Samwell Tarly, encounters White Walkers.
-In Essos, Daenerys and her khalassar find refuge in Qarth, but Daenerys had her dragons stolen.
+Beyond the Wall, Jon is captured and taken to a Wildling settlement led by Mance Rayder, while Samwell Tarly encounters White Walkers.
+In Essos, Daenerys and her khalassar find refuge in Qarth, where her dragons get stolen.
 She recovers them, steals some wealth, and leaves the city.